timtroendle/money-land/README.md

 ## Getting ready

+1. Clone the repo.
+Because `euro-calliope` is added as a git submodule, you may want to clone using `git clone --recurse-submodules <link-to-this-repo>`.

+2. Create an environment to run the analysis.
 You need [conda](https://conda.io/docs/index.html) to run the analysis.
 Using conda, you can create a conda environment from within you can run it:

-    conda env create -f environment.yaml
+    `conda env create -f environment.yaml`

+3. Make sure you have a Gurobi license, or install and configure another solver.

+4. You need an account at the Copernicus Climate Data Service and you need to create a `$HOME/.cdsapirc` file with your credentials, see their [How To](https://cds.climate.copernicus.eu/api-how-to) (you do not need to manually install the client).

+5. Provide the input data for Euro-Calliope, as defined in "Getting Ready" in  `./euro-calliope/README.md`.

 ## Run the analysis